NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Returning Descendant.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free ability boost.

 You're trained in the Thievery skill and the Engineering Lore skill.
-You gain the [[Feats/Pickpocket|Pickpocket]] skill feat.
+You gain the [[Pickpocket|Pickpocket]] skill feat.

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*